 Climbing in Thailand is a once in a lifetime experience.
 It is the undisputed king of Thailand’s climbing.
 That’s a big claim, but this place can back it up.

 But no place is without its faults.
 During my trip (March-April 2018), Tonsai was in the midst of a large Dengue Fever outbreak.
 I (and most of the people whom I met) ending up contracting the illness, which lead to my last week being spent in bed as opposed to climbing.
-Even when there isn’t a large scale outbreaks, mild illnesses are common as are injuries.
+Even when there isn’t a large scale outbreak, mild illnesses are common as are injuries.

 Tonsai has started to see some major development over the last few years, and there are plans for the installation of a major Railay-style beach resort.
 Though I doubt this will “ruin” the climbing, it will only go to further increase prices and eat away from the vibes which have historically lead climbers to pick this place.